VirtualProgrammingLab/viplab-vue-frontend/Readme.md

 ```
 docker run --rm -v <path-to-viplab-standalone-frontend-dir>:/app viplab/npm install
 ```
 Then you can start the container with hot reloading or, use the viplab-docker-dev-env compose-file with profile "vue-mount".
+To see the frontend go to http://localhost:8081 in the first case, and http://localhost otherwise.
 ```
 docker run -it -p 8081:8081 --rm -v <path-to-viplab-standalone-frontend-dir>:/app --name viplab-vue-frontend-dev viplab/npm run serve -- --host 0.0.0.0
 ```